ZariaHallager/ZariaHallager/README.md

 **ChemPhlly** will revolutionize how we approach meaningful connections.
 **Coinette** will give women the budget tools they actually want.

-This isn't just about building apps—it's about shifting power dynamics in tech.
+This isn't just about building apps, it's about shifting power dynamics in tech.
 It's about proving that when you design *for* women, you design *better*.

 **The future of tech is inclusive.
 I'm building it.**